juanpallotta/LPP/README.md

 - `/signalsTest`: Lidar test files to test this code.
 You will find files from Argentina (pure Licel datatype files) and Brazil (Raymetric datatype files).
 - `install_Lidar_Dependencies.sh`: a Linux shell-script to install the basic software/libraries needed to compile and run the LPP software.
 - `/compile_All.sh`: Linux shell script to compile all the modules.
 - `/run_LPP_Analysis`: Linux shell script to run the whole chain automatically, following the rules saved in the configuration files `/Lidar_Configuration_Files/LPP_Settings.sh`.
-More about the automatization in section [Automatizing LPP](#Automatizing_LPP) of this README file.
+More about the automatization of all modules in section [Automatizing LPP](#Automatizing_LPP) of this README file.
 - `README.md`: This file.

 ## Installing dependencies:
-Run the Linux shell script named: `install_Lidar_Dependencies.sh`.
+There are few things to be installed prior the run, and very basincs.
+To solve this problem, run the Linux shell script named: `install_Lidar_Dependencies.sh`.
 It is a simple Linux shell script to install the basics packages (make, g++, and NetCDF libraries).
 You will be asked for administrator credentials.
 Before running it, remember to check if the executable attributes is set.
 If not the case, make it executable with the command:

     chmod +x install_Lidar_Dependencies.sh